-Board Member, President, CEO, Co-Founder, Global Down Syndrome Foundation
+President & CEO, Co-Founder, Global Down Syndrome Foundation

-Michelle Sie Whitten is the Co-Founder, President and CEO of the Global Down Syndrome Foundation.
-Global is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
+Michelle Sie Whitten is the Co-Founder, President and CEO of the Global Down Syndrome Foundation (Global).
+Global is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education, and Advocacy.
 Its primary focus is to support the first academic home in the United States committed to research and medical care for people with Down syndrome made up of key affiliates – the Linda Crnic Institute for Down Syndrome at the Anschutz Medical Campus and the Sie Center for Down Syndrome at the Children’s Hospital Colorado.

-For her Down syndrome-related work, Michelle has received several awards including the 2014 Triumphant Woman Award from the Excelsior Youth Center, the 2013 Colorado Cross Disability Coalition award, the 2013 National Down Syndrome Congress’ President’s Award, the 2011 inaugural National Football Foundation Community Outreach Award, eight ICON awards from 2011 to 2013, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, and the 2007 Arc Thrift Community Leadership Award.
+For her Down syndrome-related work, Michelle has received several awards including the 2014 Triumphant Woman Award from the Excelsior Youth Center, the 2013 Colorado Cross Disability Coalition award, the 2013 National Down Syndrome Congress’ President’s Award, the 2011 inaugural National Football Foundation Community Outreach Award, eleven ICON awards from 2011 to 2013, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, and the 2007 Arc Thrift Community Leadership Award.

-Prior to her career in the non-profit sector, Michelle was President and CEO of Encore International, Inc., then the China arm of Liberty Media Corporation.
+Prior to her career in the non-profit sector, Michelle was President and CEO of Encore International, Inc., then the China division of Liberty Media Corporation.
 She worked in the cable industry from 1993 until 2005 and is considered a pioneer in the China media industry.
 For her work during that time, she received the 40 Under 40 Achievement Award, the Real Women: Outstanding Entrepreneur Award and the Women in Cable & Telecommunications Walk of Fame Award.